 ...The world is in the middle of a digital revolution.
 COVID has accelerated this process, digitising almost every part of our everyday lives and making the infrastructure that connects us more important than ever.
-That's why it is at the top of the government's agenda...
+That's why it is at the top of the government's agenda..."

-This Keynote Speech by Matt Warman MP (former Digital Minister) highlights the importance that Government places on 5G and advanced, reliable, high quality 5G technology.
+This Keynote Speech by Matt Warman MP highlights the importance that Government places on 5G and advanced, reliable, high quality 5G technology.
 To prevent this technology from being brought into the area would be contrary to the Government's key aims.

 On the 1 October 2020, as part of the Speed up Britain Campaign, The Centre of Policy Studies Report published 'Upwardly Mobile: How the UK can gain the full benefits of the 5G revolution'3.
 The report identifies what the 5G opportunities are and what the Government needs to do so we can all benefit from this vital new technology.
 It states that delays to the rollout of 5G could cost the country tens of billions of pounds in lost economic output.
-The former Government advisers Alex Jackman and Nick
+The former Government advisers Alex Jackman and Nick King argue that Government's 'levelling up' agenda and the UK's recovery from the COVID-19 pandemic is at risk without a faster 5G rollout - to the tune of £41 billion.